rajannpatel/landscape-docs/en/landscape-install-manual.md

 ## Setup first user
-The first user that is created in OPL automatically becomes the administrator of the "standalone" account.
+The first user that is created in Landscape automatically becomes the administrator of the "standalone" account.
 To create it, please go to https://<servername> and fill in the requested information.

 ## Configuring the first client
 On the client machine, after installing the `landscape-client` package, please run this command: